ashuthosh-bharadwaj/Research/README.md

 # Research

-This repo will contain the various simulations done during Summer'22 for Research.
+This repo will contain the various simulations done during the year 2022 for Research.